 Heard this from the villagers in Long Pasia.
 During World War II, people were wondering how the Japanese soldiers bear the leech bites in jungle warfare.
 Later they learn that the army applied Dettol on their hands, necks and legs.
 The strong smell kept the leeches away.
-However, if you go for wildlife watching, I won’t advise you to do this coz your strong smell will scare away all the wildlife hundred feet away.
+However, if you go for wildlife watching, I won’t advise you to do this because your smell will scare away all the wildlife hundred feet away.

 Above: the body size of leech can double or even triple after sucking blood.
-One full meal can last for several months.
+One full meal can last it for several months.